 3. For clothes being hung in your closet, pack them on hangers.
 That way it’s easier when you get there to put them in the closet and out of the way.

 4. Unless it’s freezing outside when you move (unlikely…), then you’ll want to unpack a fan right away.
 It gets really hot when you’re moving in.
-If you can keep relatively cool, it decreases the amount of things to complain about and hopefully decrease the stress level.
+If you can keep relatively cool, it decreases the amount of things to complain about and hopefully decreases the stress level.

 7. Arrive earlier in the day.
 If you arrive late, there will already be a huge line of cars waiting, or all the parking spaces will be filled and you’ll have to wait for all the parents already unpacking to finish.
 And who knows how long that will take.
 Like I said, I had the luxury of watching students move in, and at 9am, there would already be cars lined up, waiting.
 The earlier you get there, the earlier you finish.